mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 ![alt text](image.png)

+Now that we understand what a Spark Pool is, there are actually two types of Spark Pools in Fabric, _Workspace Pools_ and _Starter Pools_.
+1. **Starter Pools**: allows for consuming nodes from a pool of Microsoft managed VMs that have the Fabric Runtime and Spark already running.
+This allows for a cluster startup time of about 15 seconds.
+This dramatically boosts developer productivity.
+Two key limitations exist with Starter Pools today:
+  - They are not available in workspaces that have a managed vNet enabled.
+  - Autoscale and Dynamic Allocation cannot be disabled.
+1. **Workspace Pools**: cluster nodes are provisioned on-demand, and therefore the startup time is between 2-3 minutes on average.

+While starter pools are fantastic for development and prototyping work, once you get to the point of needing to productionalize a workload, particularly if using custom or public libraries, it is recommended to use Workspace Pools.

-You'll notice that a Spark Pool does not allow you to set the Runtime version, libraries, spark configs, etc. This is where Environments come into play.
+You'll notice that a Spark Pools do not allow you to set the Runtime version, libraries, spark configs, etc. This is where Environments come into play.

-## Fabric Environments: Personalized Compute
+## Fabric Environments: Personalized Virtual Cluster Configurations
-Environments in Fabric allow you to further customize the hardware template provided by a Spark Pool and configure software settings like libraries, Spark configurations, and even the Fabric Runtime version.
-This separation between compute and environment allows for a more modular approach to managing Spark clusters.
+Environments in Fabric allow you to further customize how a cluster is created by configure software settings like libraries, Spark configurations, the Fabric Runtime version, and even fine tuning the size and scale settings defined in Spark Pools.
+This separation between Spark Pools which focus on compute and Environments which focus on software allows for a more modular approach to managing Spark clusters.

-This separation means that as a workspace admin, you can define a few compute sizes that fit your users' needs, and users can then apply different environment configurations as needed, such as installing specific libraries, setting cluster configurations, and/or choosing a specific Fabric Runtime.
+This separation means that as a workspace admin, you can define a few Spark Pools that fit your users' needs, and then users can then apply different environment configurations as needed, such as installing specific libraries, setting cluster configurations, and/or choosing a specific Fabric Runtime.

 ![alt text](image-1.png)